realbakari/Bakari-Mustafa-Site/Book-Summaries/self-help/how-to-win-friends-and-influence-people.md

 ---
 title: How to Win Friends and Influence People
 layout: page
-excerpt: "If there is any one secret of success, it lies in the ability to get the other person’s point of view and see things from that person’s angle as well as from your own.\n\n"
+excerpt: "\n"
 image: "/uploads/how-to-win-friends-influence-people-by-dale-carnegie.jpg"
 comments: false
+description: 'If there is any one secret of success, it lies in the ability to get the other person’s point of view and see things from that person’s angle as well as from your own.

+'

 ---
 ![](/uploads/how-to-win-friends-influence-people-by-dale-carnegie.jpg)